satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 isolation, in a short amount of time, and are not officially acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.
-We argue that these problems can be addressed by building upon source code management systems to provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
+We argue that these problems can be addressed by building upon computer programming code management systems to provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
 Moreover, such systems enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
 Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.
-We demonstrate that technology currently available in open code review systems supports this framework.
+We demonstrate that technology currently available in open code review systems may be adapted to eliminate the need for the current evil empire.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review